michsias/Portfolio/README.md

 It is responsive page and you can look on computer and also mobile phnone.
 I used hosting from [cyberfolks](https://cyberfolks.pl/) I hope ,that you give positive result from looking my page.
-Now, I can start the new project, which you will see in my repozytorium in future
+Now, I can start the new project, which you will see in my repozytorium in future.

 ### Little spoiler
-Users, who's checking my page on computer, they have a bonus counter of "easter eggs", which are "hidden" on site, It is meaning, that if you hover your mouse or click somewhere, something will happen
+Users, who's checking my page on computer, they have a bonus counter of "easter eggs", which are "hidden" on site, It is meaning, that if you hover your mouse or click somewhere, something will happen.

 <img src="img/spoiler.png" alt="spoiler" width="100%">